Hala-INTJ/School_District_Analysis/README.md

 | ![](https://github.com/Hala-INTJ/School_District_Analysis/blob/main/Resources/School%20Type%20THS%20Nine%20Removed.png) |

 ## School District Analysis Summary
-1. In the "District Summary" the average reading score was unchanged but the average math score dropped by 0.1% after removing Thomas High School math grades for grade 9 students.
+1. In the "District Summary", the average reading score was unchanged but the average math score dropped by 0.1% after removing Thomas High School math grades for grade 9 students.
-2. In the "School Summary", the Thomas High School the average math score went down by 0.07% and the average reading score went up by 0.05%.
+2. In the "School Summary", the Thomas High School average math score went down by 0.07% and the average reading score went up by 0.05%.
-3. In the "Math Scores By Grade", the average math score for grade 9 for all schools descresed by 0.26%.
+3. In the "Math Scores By Grade", the average math score for grade 9 for all schools decreased by 0.26%.
-4. In the "Reading Scores By Grade", the average reading score for grade 9 for all schools descresed by 0.08%.
+4. In the "Reading Scores By Grade", the average reading score for grade 9 for all schools decreased by 0.08%.
 5. There were no differences in the average math or reading scores for "Scores By School Spending", "Scores By School Size" and "Scores By School Type".

 ### Analysis Conclusion